Eyesore123/blog-app/README.md

 Sitemap generator: sitemap is being generated with each new deployment and put into public folder.

+# Emails & workers

+- Previously I used Gmail STMP for email notifications, but that stopped working for some reason and my mails were blocked.
+Emails work in this app, but mailer needs to be defined in mail.php and mailer keys in .env.

+In my production app I'm moving to use some other mailer, but I need my own domain first.
+Email notifications are not in use at the moment.

+- Backend scripts include scripts for checking worker jobs and email sending.

 ## SEO

 Currently the most effective SEO method is the JSON-LD script that's placed inside the header: